Skip to main content

 This section is for teams using VibeRecall with AI coding agents rather than with a generic MCP client.
 The guidance is intentionally practical and conservative.

-The four rules that matter most
+The five rules that matter most

 1. Use remote HTTP as the default connection path for hosted VibeRecall.